-Elizabeth Kastiel currently serves as the Co-Founder and President of Dallas Teacher Residency.
-Prior to serving as the President for DTR, Elizabeth was the Principal of Dallas ISD’s L.G.
+Elizabeth Kastiel currently serves as the Co-Founder and Executive Director of Dallas Teacher Residency.
+Prior to her current work with DTR, Elizabeth was the Principal of Dallas ISD’s L.G.
 Pinkston High School, located in West Dallas.

 Before becoming the Principal of LG Pinkston High School and Co-Founding Dallas Teacher Residency, Elizabeth served as the Campus Director for Uplift Education’s, Heights Preparatory – a K-12 Charter School located in West Dallas.
 At Heights, Elizabeth led the middle school, and also founded and opened the primary school.